United States Secret Service

 This new edition of the definitive history of the Secret Service explains the 2004 Bush campaign’s political uses of the agency and the new challenges it faces as a branch of the Homeland Security Department, in a post-9/11 world.
 This book uncovers facts about the Agency’s role in such traumatic national events as the assassination of JFK and the shooting of President Reagan.

-Included are revelations about presidential demands on the agency; the problems of alcoholism, divorce, and burnout among agents; and the Service’s inexplicable failure to develop profiles of potential assassins.
-This book assails the public image of the Secret Service as a highly professional apolitical organization, exposing the often-detrimental influence that politics exerts on the Agency.
+Included are revelations about presidential demands on the agency, the problems of alcoholism, divorce, and burnout among agents, and the Service’s inexplicable failure to develop profiles of potential assassins.
+This book assails the public image of the Secret Service as a highly professional apolitical organization, exposing politics’ often-detrimental influence on the Agency.

 More Information